dag81/vesyncOpenhabPyPort/README.md

 4. Look at protocol mapping the V1 specification for the LV prefixed model.
 5. Look at potentially other equipment supported by the VeSync API.
 6. Add remaining write commands to complete Humidifier 600S support, (enabled & level).
-7. Adjust Humidifier 200S support based on feedback
+7. Adjust Humidifier 200S & Dual200S support based on feedback, given initial conversion.

 ### Credits